 10.1.1 Staff Training - Is awareness training provided to enable all staff to understand and recognise disability issues?
 Best Practice You must not discriminate against a pupil in your school, in the provision of education, or access to any benefit, facility or service, by excluding them or by subjecting them to any other detriment.
 It is your school's responsible body that is liable for any acts of discrimination.
 All staff should receive disability awareness training as part of their Induction.
 Refresher and update training should be provided.
 Training in medical conditions pertaining to individual pupil medical conditions should be provided to those staff working with such pupils.
-The school is aware that staff need to understand and recognise disability issues and understand that in order to effectively support, they need to have the skills and knowledge to understand the needs and issues that individual children face.
-All members of staff at The Stonehenge School are trained in the following: The SEN code of practice The Equality Act
+Audit Findings The school is aware that staff need to understand and recognise disability issues.

-All general school policies on teaching and learning and behaviour management include information on how to include children with SEN VI Training ASD Teaching Assistants have the following additional training: ASD SLT programmes OT programmes Reading support Writing support Maths support Mental Health First Aid Support Parenting Support The SEN leadership team have NASENCo accreditations, as well as Mental Health First Aid and training in specific learning difficulties dependant on need.
 There are regular updates and training organised during INSET days and weekly staff briefings.
-Continuing Professional Development (CPD) is offered to all staff.
+This ensures that students, whether disabled or not, get the best possible level of care and support from all of the staff.
+The school recognises that to effectively support, they need to have the skills and knowledge to understand the needs and issues that individual children face.

+All staff are trained in the requirements of: The SEN code of practice The Equality Act All general school policies on teaching and learning and behaviour management include information on how to include children with SEN VI Training The school also has a variety of skills in their teaching assistants depending on their job.
+Different staff have had training in the following areas: ASD SLT programmes OT programmes Reading support Writing support Maths support ELSA Support Mental Health First Aid Support Parenting Support Continuing Professional Development (CPD) is offered to all staff.
 A record of CPD is kept in the office and the need for training is reviewed by the senior leadership team each year through the Performance Management systems for teacher and teaching assistants.
-Specific training will be made available to staff to support the needs of a particular child(ren) if the expertise is not already in to support the needs of a particular child(ren) if the expertise is not already in school Grade 2021 Compliant Suggestions to improve/resolve Maintain existing action and processes.
+Specific training will be made available to staff to support the needs of a particular child(ren) if the expertise is not already in school.
+Grade 2024 Compliant Suggestions to improve/resolve Maintain existing action and processes.

 10.1.2 Arrangements for providing information in simple language, large print, via digital audio, by Braille Best Practice To reach all their audience, schools need to make effective use of accessible communication formats (also known as alternative formats).
 Involve disabled people from your school parents/carers in developing and reviewing a strategy for producing information in accessible formats.
 They will know their needs and could help you find the most effective ways of meeting them.
 You can also approach disability organisations for advice.
-Your strategy should outline: how you will anticipate the needs of disabled people what minimum standards are in place who is responsible and who will pay for the accessible formats what type of information you will prioritise
+Your strategy should outline: how you will anticipate the needs of disabled people what minimum standards are in place who is responsible and who will pay for the accessible formats

-- how you will enforce and monitor the strategy - you could potentially include a note on your website or promotional materials, create a sign or post a notice on a bulletin board.
+- what type of information you will prioritise - how you will enforce and monitor the strategy - you could potentially include a note on your website or promotional materials, create a sign or post a notice on a bulletin board.